 Speak to an Emancipation Lawyer in La Mesa

 Are you a minor who wants to be emancipated from your parents?
 Are you a parent who wants to terminate child support now that your child is emancipated?
-At the Law & Mediation Firm of Klueck & Hoppes, APC, we are committed to helping clients resolve all of their family law matters.
+At Family Law San Diego, we are committed to helping clients resolve all of their family law matters.
 We have the skills and resources you need to secure a fair case result.